paycoin-com/blockchain-meta/README.md

 ## Blockchain Manager (bex-blockchain)

-This module works with the **blockchain node** module above to parse required blockchain data.
+This module works with the **blockchain node** module above to parse and later store required blockchain data on decentralized storage medium.

 That data can be pretty much antyhing the can be potentially derived from the given blockchain, including but not limited to: